superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 **Quality Evaluation**: Application success depends on your vector quality.
 You can use Vector Search to thoroughly assess and fine-tune the performance of embeddings of all types, including word, image, document, product, music & audio, face, tag, and features (in ML).

-**Model Training**: Vector representations are essential for training models in multiple domains, including transfer learning (e.g., language translation, image style transfer), reinforcement learning (e.g., autonomous driving, robotic control), content-based recommendation systems (e.g., e-commerce, music), anomaly detection (e.g., manufacturing quality control, network anomaly detection), active learning (e.g., image classification, text sentiment analysis), and embedding space analysis (e.g., document clustering, user behavior profiling).
+**Model Training**: Vector representations are essential for training models in multiple domains, including transfer learning (e.g., language translation, image style transfer), reinforcement learning (autonomous driving, robotic control), content-based recommendation systems (e-commerce, music), anomaly detection (manufacturing quality control, network anomaly detection), active learning (image classification, text sentiment analysis), and embedding space analysis (document clustering, user behavior profiling).

 **Real-Time Retrieval**: In live systems, Vector Search is the foundation for real-time retrieval, powering functions like visual similarity search in online image search engines, streaming platforms as well as video, music, and news suggestions on news sites, content tagging and classification on, e.g., social media sites, online reverse image search, and voice search in voice assistants and search engines.